 Continuum of Care Committees

-Descriptions of each Continuum of Care Committee's role in the overall Continuum process.
+Description of the St. Louis City Continuum of Care (CoC) and its Committee's roles in the overall Continuum process.

 The Planning Committee

 The Planning Committee formulates and recommends strategic goals and objectives for the CoC and monitors progress (i.e. developing a CoC wide emergency disaster plan).
 It gathers data on the nature and extent of homelessness, monitors the development of the HMIS, analyzes gaps and trends, recommends priorities, monitors long-range plans, monitors housing production, and promotes a regional approach to addressing homelessness.

 The Advocacy Committee conducts activities to advocate for the homeless and to educate the public about issues pertaining to homelessness.
 The committee annually recommends to the CoC a set of positions to be adopted and issues to be studied by the CoC, for example, an upcoming proposition or law on the ballot.